Personal Injury Law

 Example 4: San Joaquin County imposes a regulation banning billboards with more than five words if they are visible from the highway.
 The rationale for this regulation is to prevent drivers from being distracted and to limit traffic fatalities.
 An environmental group rents a billboard that is visible from the highway.
 It says: “Respect wildlife.
 Protect California grizzlies.”
 A hunting group rents another billboard visible from the highway.
 It says: “Hunting is our livelihood.
 Ease restrictions on hunting.”
 A television station rents a billboard visible from the highway which says: “Channel 8 News: traffic, weather, and current events.”
 The County fines the billboard company for displaying the hunting group’s and television station’s signs, causing them to be removed.
 The County allows the environmental group’s sign to stay up.
 The County’s regulation is content-neutral; it serves a significant government interest; and it allows other channels for the hunting group and the television station to promote their message – by using fewer words, by renting billboards that aren’t visible from the highway, or by holding rallies, writing editorials, publishing a website, or taking out radio or television ads.

 If you care about the world around you, you probably have something to say about it.
 Your right to say what is on your mind is a cornerstone of a functional democracy.
-If you think this right has been infringed, contact the civil rights attorneys at Spencer Young Law today for a free consultation.
+If you think this right has been infringed, contact a civil rights attorney at Spencer Young Law today for a free consultation.